itslychee/alto/README.md

 section is dedicated to teach you on how you can use alto to its fullest to achieve the organization meant for you.

+## What is a path construct?

+A path construct, as it implies, is a result of alto's processing of the `-format` string with the current file's metadata being used as reference.
+So when this manual brings up stuff like "omitting from the path construct" it simply means that *X* value won't be in the final result.

 ## Variables

 As you may have guessed, `%filename%` is a variable.
 Proper variables must have ASCII-only identifiers wrapped around with